OMS Standard: Accepting Payments

 3. E-commerce

-• E-Commerce transactions are cardholder-initiated transactions.
-University employees must not process transactions through their E-Commerce application on behalf of the cardholder.
+1. Ecommerce transactions are cardholder-initiated transactions.
+University employees are not permitted to process transactions through their Ecommerce application on behalf of the cardholder.

-• E-Commerce sites must use CAPTCHA.
-CAPTCHA assists in preventing the fraudulent “testing” of payment cards which may result in financial and reputational loss to the merchant and University.
+2. Ecommerce sites must use CAPTCHA.
+CAPTCHA reduces the risk of fraudulent payment card “testing” which may result in financial and reputational loss to the Merchant and University.

 3. Prohibited methods of accepting payments